 Some children may find aspects of the journey easier than others and it important children are challenged and moved on if they understand a concept.
 This could be within a lesson or through marking.
-Teachers must recognise this in a child's book through the use of a V or a comment such as, 'move on'.
+Teachers must recognise this in a child's book through the use of a (V).